tnoff/MMM-BartTimes/README.md

 This exists thanks to BART providing an easy public API, which can be found [here](http://api.bart.gov/docs/overview/index.aspx)

+Extends MMM-Bartimes to include advisory info for when BART is having service disruptions.

 ### Installation
 1. Navigate to the magic mirror modules directory and clone this repository there.
 2. Inside the `MMM-BartTimes` folder, run `npm install url needle` to install the two required dependencies.